-Read the following story and teacher reflections, and use the Reflective Questions on page 15 to deepen your own thinking and teaching practices.
+Read the following story and teacher reflections, and use the Reflective Questions below to deepen your own thinking and teaching practices.

 It was a typical day on the play yard.
 The children were playing outdoors after it had rained, exploring the wet sand.
 A group of children from Nadia’s classroom excitedly invited her over to see what they had been working on.
 “Nadia, hurry!
 Come see this!”
 As Nadia approached the scene, Samson said proudly, “It’s our poop machine.
 Here’s how it works.”
 He used his fingers to spin the wheels of a truck that had been carefully placed on top of a sturdy mountain of sand, tires, metal bins, and more trucks.
 As the wheels spun, wet sand splashed everywhere.
 “That’s the poop!” said Antonio, as Miles giggled and scooped more sand onto the truck wheels so the poop machine could continue its work.

 Gina, another teacher, asked Nadia, “Why are you letting them say potty words?
 The other children may not want to hear them.”
 Nadia invited Gina to observe the situation with her and study the children’s work, their collaboration, and the complex thinking it took to design and create the poop machine.
 Gina agreed to continue observing the play to determine the value of the children’s work and the impact the potty words might have on the rest of the community before she decided whether or not to intervene.
 She saw that the children were being safe and mindful of their friends as they engaged in the game and that she did not need to intervene after all.

 After working with mentors and colleagues, I have come to understand what it means to be a reflective teacher and the importance of slowing down to see children’s ideas and competencies.